PolMine/RcppCWB/README.md

 ## Usage

+The package offers low-level access to CWB-indexed corpora.
+Using RcppCWB may not intuitive at the outset: It is designed to serve as a an efficient backend for packages offering higher-level functionality, such as polmineR. the

-The package includes a small corpus called ('REUTERS').
+RcppCWB includes a small sample corpus called ('REUTERS').
 To start with, we get the number of tokens of the corpus.

 ```{r}
 registry <- if (!check_pkg_registry_files()) use_tmp_registry() else get_pkg_registry()